This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission.

-Pica symptoms in cats usually present itself as more intense or aggressive form of chewing and biting.
+Pica symptoms in cats usually present themselves as a more intense or aggressive form of chewing and biting.
 Almost like someone really hungry gobbling food down.
-It will feel as if the cat is trying to satisfy a need that its lacking.
+It will feel as if the cat is trying to satisfy a need that it’s lacking.

-Your cat will not only be attracted to other objects and lick it but will go even further to chew and eat the non-edible substance.
-Some online cat parents even state that they can hear the intense force of their cats back teeth piercing on the objects.
+Your cat will not only be attracted to other objects and lick them but will go even further to chew and eat the non-edible substance.
+Some online cat parents even state that they can hear the intense force of their cat’s back teeth piercing the objects.

-Some cats affected by pica will opt to wool and other smooth, soft materials.
+Some cats affected by pica will opt for wool and other smooth, soft materials.
 This is therefore ingested and taken as food.

-Behavioral disorder symptoms is commonly present when the cat is bored stressed or depressed.
-This can be caused from several different situations.
+Behavioral disorder symptoms are commonly present when the cat is bored stressed or depressed.
+This can be caused by several different situations.

 To get a proper diagnosis you must examine,

-- Any new additions in the cats life, like new members to the family, relocation to a new home, new sleeping or play area.
+- Any new additions in the cat’s life, like new members to the family, relocation to a new home, or new sleeping or play area.

-- External stresses, the cat might be scared of something they have seen outdoors, neighbors could of spooked the cat out or by other external factors.
+- External stresses, The cat might be scared of something they have seen outdoors, neighbors could have spooked the cat out, or by other external factors.

-- No playtime or no way to burn energy, the cat will opt to other means of exertion.
-Like chewing, biting, fidgeting or other mischief.
+- With no playtime or no way to burn energy, the cat will opt for other means of exertion.
+Like chewing, biting, fidgeting, or other mischiefs.

-- Depression could be the cause as well especially in pregnant cats or cats that have lost their kittens or maybe you have given the kittens away.
-The seperation could cause loneliness, sadness and lead to postnatal depression.
+- Depression could be the cause as well, especially in pregnant cats or cats that have lost their kittens or maybe you have given the kittens away.
+The separation could cause loneliness, and sadness and lead to postnatal depression.

 Dental issues can also be the cause of the biting problem.
 Dental disease is a very common problem in cats.
 The main dental problems associated are gingivitis, periodontitis, and tooth resorption.
 For this reason, cat owners must practice good dental hygiene with the right equipment.
 You will need

-- A good feline toothbrush that is small yet resistant to remove plaque and leftover food from the teeth.
+- A good feline toothbrush that is small yet resistant to removing plaque and leftover food from the teeth.
 You can use the professional H&H pet toothbrush or you can use the H&H finger brush for cats that don’t like to brush their teeth.
-Both products are in stock in Amazon
+Both products are in stock on Amazon

-without proper dental hygiene, these oral diseases can cause severe pain and discomfort on the teeth and gums of the cat.
-The cat may seek textured objects like jewellery, metal, cardboard etc which can soothe their gums in aid to bring relief.
+Without proper dental hygiene, these oral diseases can cause severe pain and discomfort to the teeth and gums of the cat.
+The cat may seek textured objects like jewelry, metal, cardboard, etc. which can soothe their gums in aid to bring relief.

 However this form of biting and chewing isn’t constant, the cat will only seek to bite and chew things when in pain.